 What happens next?

-Applications are usually considered by the Senior Tutor.
+Your application will first be considered by the relevant Faculty or Department, and if they offer you a place, your application will then be considered by a College.
 The College aims to admit a certain number of graduate students each year spread across the range of subjects in which it accepts graduate students, and this will determine the number of offers which can be made to applicants.
 Where there are more applicants than offers which can be made, the relative academic merit and potential of the applicants may be taken into account.

 Preference may be given to applicants whose area of study overlaps with the academic interests of the College’s academic staff and to current or past students of the College who meet the selection criteria outlined below.
 The possession of competitively won funding may also be taken into account as an indicator of the applicant’s academic merit and potential.